cstkennedy/cs330-examples/Reviews330.md

 based on the data-structure, a formal iterator implementation.
 We will revisit the Big-3 in Review 03 (i.e., add iterators to memory-leak free codes).

-All source code is available in \ExampleZip{Review-02.zip}.
 The recorded review is located [here](https://youtu.be/dWcPTtZl6Gs). _Note that this is the Fall 2017 recording._

+All source code is available in [Review-02-Well-Defined-Interfaces.zip](./Review-02-Well-Defined-Interfaces.zip)

 # Review 3: Separation of Concerns (And No Memory Leaks)